optama/awmodoro/README.md

 #Awmodoro
 ###Clutter-free Pomodoro sessions in Awesome WM
-Awmodoro is in itself a very simple timer (with a progress bar ui) specifically made with regards to the "Pomodoro Technique".
-It can be used as a regular widget, however - awmodoro provides the user with hooks allowing lua-code to be executed at start and end of each session.
-This allows for setup and teardown of distraction free environments.

-The basic idea is to at start
+The basic idea is to at start (with for instance a keybinding)
 * hide clutter (widgets/wibox)
 * show a very out-of-our-way and subtle indication of elapsed and left time

 and at stop
 * bring back user to the real world

+Awmodoro is in itself a very simple timer (with a progress bar ui) specifically made with regards to the "Pomodoro Technique".
+It can be used as a regular widget, however - awmodoro provides the user with hooks allowing lua-code to be executed at start and end of each session.
+This allows for setup and teardown of distraction free environments.

 ##Usage